Strategic formation of production networks: Strategic formation of general equilibrium networks

+\begin{remark} Being row-stochastic, $\widetilde{A}^T$ is the transition matrix of a Markov chain, and $P_{j,i}$ can be interpreted in the context of this Markov chain as the probability of reaching $j$ from $i$ before reaching $0$ (considering only walks with nodes in $M$). \end{remark}

-In order to characterize more precisely the profit maximizing behavior of the firm, it is useful to decompose network walks further into direct walks and cycles.
+One can further decompose network walks into direct walks and cycles.
 A walk $p = (h_1,h_2,\dots ,h_k)$ is called a direct walk from $j$ to $i$ if $h_j \neq i$ for all $j \in \{2,\dots,k-1 \}$ and a direct walk from $i$ to $i$ is called a direct cycle.
-We use $\mathcal{D}_{j,i}$ to denote the set of all direct walks from $j$ to $i,$ (in particular, $\mathcal{D}_{i,i}$ is the set of direct cycles around $i$) and $D_{j,i}(a)$ to denote the sum of weights of such walks.
-One shall note that $D_{j,i}(a)$ is independent of $a_i$ as it contains no outgoing link from $i$.
+We use $\mathcal{D}_{j,i}$ to denote the set of all direct walks from $j$ to $i,$ (in particular, $\mathcal{D}_{i,i}$ is the set of direct cycles around $i$) and $D_{j,i}(\pmb{a})$ to denote the sum of weights of such walks.
+One shall note that $D_{j,i}(\pmb{a})$ is independent of $a_i$ as it contains no outgoing link from $i$.
 The profit of firm $i$ can be expressed in terms of the direct paths to $i$ and the direct cycles around $i$ as follows:

 \begin{lemma} The profit function of firm $i \in M$ is given by

 or equivalently,